Battle of Suoi Tre: Background

-On 20 March, in an area surrounded by a tree line of sparse woodland that had been scarred by defoliants, American helicopters landed the 3rd Battalion, 22nd Infantry Regiment and the 2nd Battalion, 77th Artillery Regiment, led by Lieutenant Colonels John A. Bender and John William Vessey Jr., respectively, as part of the 3rd Brigade, 4th Infantry Division led by Colonel Marshall B. Garth.
-Their objective was to establish Fire Support Base Gold, which would be used to support search and destroy missions of Operation Junction City.
+On 19 March, in an area surrounded by a tree line of sparse woodland that had been scarred by defoliants, American helicopters landed the 3rd Battalion, 22nd Infantry Regiment and the 2nd Battalion, 77th Artillery Regiment, led by Lieutenant Colonels John A. Bender and John William Vessey Jr., respectively, as part of the 3rd Brigade, 4th Infantry Division led by Colonel Marshall B. Garth.
+Their objective was to establish Fire Support Base (FSB) Gold, which would be used to support search and destroy missions of Operation Junction City.
 The Americans did not anticipate heavy action.

 The landing area was an elliptical clearing close to Suoi Tre, near the center of War Zone C and 90 km northwest of Saigon.
 Only 3 km away, during Operation Attleboro a few months earlier, the Americans had defeated the VC at the Battle of Ap Cha Do.
 The 272nd Regiment of the 9th Division had been involved in that battle, and had recovered since then.

-On March 19 as the three sets of helicopters landed, five heavy remote-controlled charges were set off by the VC in the landing clearing.
-Three helicopters were destroyed and six more damaged, leaving fifteen killed and 28 wounded.
+As the three sets of helicopters landed, five heavy remote-controlled charges were set off by the VC in the landing clearing.
+Three helicopters were destroyed and six more damaged, resulting in 15 killed and 28 wounded.
 A VC claymore-type mine was also detonated against Company C, 3/22nd Infantry, wounding five infantrymen.

 Company B, 3/22nd Infantry, was assigned the east portion of the defensive perimeter, Company A the western half.
 Later that day the 2nd Battalion, 12th Infantry Regiment landed at Fire Support Base Gold and moved to the northwest.
 Its final airlift attracted VC fire, and another seven helicopters were damaged.

-On 20 March work was done to improve the fire support base's perimeter defenses, which was fortunate for the Americans as the Battle of Suoi Tre began the next day.
+On 20 March work was done to improve the FSB's perimeter defenses.